With creamy potatoes, crisp veggies, and a kiss of tangy Kewpie mayo, Japanese Potato Salad is the side that disappears first at every gathering.

 To Prepare the Other Ingredients

-- Drain the corn in a fine-mesh sieve and set aside to cool.
-Add 1 large egg (50 g each w/o shell) to the same pot and add enough cold water to cover by 1 inch.
+- Add 1 large egg (50 g each w/o shell) to the same pot and add enough cold tap water to cover by 1 inch (2.5 cm).
 Turn on the heat to medium and bring to a boil.
 Once boiling, set a timer for 11–12 minutes and reduce the heat to maintain a gentle simmer.
+When the timer goes off, shock the egg in cold water until cool.

-- Sprinkle half of 1 tsp Diamond Crystal kosher salt over the cucumber slices, knead them with your hands, and let them stand until they release their moisture, about 5 minutes.
-Tip: Salt draws out moisture from the vegetables through osmosis.
-This process keeps them from releasing moisture into the salad and diluting the flavors.
+- Sprinkle ½ tsp Diamond Crystal kosher salt over the cucumber slices, knead them with your hands, and let them stand until they release their moisture, about 5 minutes.
+Then, squeeze the cucumber to remove any moisture and set aside.
+Tip: Salt draws out moisture through osmosis.
+This keeps the cucumber from releasing moisture into the salad and diluting the flavors.

 - Cut 2 slices Black Forest ham into 1-inch (2.5-cm) thin strips and set aside.